 An editorial layout seemed to be most fitting for this project.
 Almost every picture on the website is an original, and each post is either a commentary or a piece history.

 Using WordPress to design, we structured Jeffrey’s blog navigation around tags that most relevantly suited his subject matter.

 Jeffery is also a collector.
-I developed several image galleries to showcase a vast array of posters and other collectibles.
+I developed image galleries to showcase original signed-and-numbered poster works by San Francisco psych-art-pioneers Victor Moscoso, Wes Wilson, Rick Griffin, and more.

 WORDPRESS, LAYOUT DESIGN, PHOTOSHOP

 Ok, this is not exactly a web design.
 But, it is an informative guide I created on “What to Expect” during a website design project.

 Using a timeline layout approach, my clients have commented on how helpful the infographic was to get the 30,000-foot view on the process.

 I also considered color theory in this design.
 Combining contrasting colors of cool-meets-warm color tones.

 Quillence Communications is the home of independent writer, Carol Lynne.
 She came to me with an issue I have seen over and over again.
 Carol had decided to use a build-it-yourself web platform.
 You know the kind.
 After trying it herself, she realized that she was in over her head.